armory/docs/content/en/docs/armory-agent/armory-agent-install/install-agent-service-helm/index.md

 --set-file agentyml=<path-to>/armory-agent.yml
 {{< /prism >}}

-You can also pass in an `armory-agent.yml` file and also override values on the command line:
+You can pass in an `armory-agent.yml` file and also override values on the command line:

 {{< prism lang="bash" line="4-5">}}
 helm install armory-agent armory-charts/agent-k8s-full \